5 Tips to Help Your Baby Sleep in Winter

 Sleep Fact: Remember, duvets of any kind should be avoided for babies under 12 months due to increased risks of suffocation and SIDS.
 So instead, try layering using breathable cellular knitted blankets or long-sleeved baby grows.

 A heavier weight of sleeping bag such as 2.5 tog is also handy.
 Available in sizes for 0-6 months and 6-18 months in a range of stylish prints, SnuzPouch is perfect for keeping toasty during the cooler months.
-Our sleepsuits are also great for layering, offering a cosy solution to winter bedtimes.

 For infants 12 months and older, consider bundling them up in breathable cotton and fleece blankets for extra comfort and warmth.